 - 4 cups fresh, flat spinach

 - 1-1 and 1/2 cups feta cheese crumbles

 - Finely chop your spinach and reserve 1/2 cup.
 Wilt the rest in a skillet on low heat with a little oil and lemon juice.
 Turn off heat and empty into a small bowl.
 Reserve the skillet

 - Heat your honey in the microwave for about 30 seconds (or until melted).
-You can put the whole jar in without the lid, or pour some in a bowl to heat.
+You can put the whole jar in without the lid, or pour some into a bowl to heat.
 You’ll need some extra for drizzling anyway.

 - In a large mixing bowl, pour the water, salt, 1/2 cup spinach, a splash of lemon juice and 2 Tbs of melted honey.
 Stir to incorporate well.

 - Start adding the PAN Harina gradually, stirring with a rubber spatula to combine and knead until the dough is smooth and without lumps.

 - Crush the pink peppercorn with a mortar and pestle or bottom of a coffee mug, then add it, the sour cream, and the feta cheese crumbles to the bowl of wilted spinach.
 Stir until mixed well and put into the fridge to chill.